How Does A Leader Know When It’s Time To Step Down?

 Suppose this river of ideas and imagination dried up.
-In that case, it’s the time to step down from a leadership role, because a leader is the one who inspires others with his innovation, ideas and something that inspires other employees.
+In that case, it’s time to step down from a leadership role, because a leader is the one who inspires others with his innovation, ideas, and something that inspires other employees.
 If your mind is stuck at one place and you’re not getting any innovative thoughts or ideas, it’s better to step down, because you’re not justifying your role anymore.

 3. There is no more scope of growth.

 Every leader reaches that position where there is no more space left to grow.
-If you feel like that you have achieved everything that you had targeted, then you’re done.
+If you feel that you have achieved everything that you had targeted, then you’re done.
 When you start thinking that there is no more space to learn or think, then you should step down from your position and allow fresh minds to lead from the front.

-Also, a well groom potential leader can executive more to the company, which will help create room to grow.
+Also, a good groom potential leader can executive more to the company, which will help create room to grow.
 Always remember, nothing is permanent, everything product has some expiry date, in the same way, when you achieve the position you targeted and if you think you have learned everything and there is no more scope of growth, then it’s better to step down.

 This way, when you finally step down, you’ll still be respected by your company’s management as well as your team members.

 4. You’re too comfortable in your position.